lolo859/vodka-dev/docs/readme.md

 This generate a static executable in the working directory.
 Please ensure you are in the root folder of the repository.

-Warning : the compiling script use g++ for compiling each file.
+Warning: the compiling script use g++ for compiling each file.
 Compiling with other compiler hasn't been tested and aren't officialy supported.

 ### vodka-lib